Back to all posts

 • you want a more residential rhythm

-For the practical stay decision, use Roma Norte vs Narvarte for a monthly stay and Roma Norte vs Roma Sur for remote workers.
+For the practical stay decision, use Roma Norte vs Narvarte for a month in CDMX, Roma Norte vs Roma Sur for remote workers, and quieter Mexico City neighborhoods for a remote-work month.
 Those comparisons are more useful than pretending every visitor belongs in the same three neighborhoods.

 What responsible visitors can actually do